go-vela/site/content/tour/status.md

 These statuses can be used to define various branch protection policies.

 Vela also supports up to 10 step-level statuses.
 These statuses will reflect the success or failure of the _step_ rather than the build.
-The name of this status will match the value of the `report_as` tag.
+The name of this status will match the value of the `report_as` key.

 <!-- section break -->